 7. CODA or WHY WE NEED ART

 The Media(S)cene presents such a media philosophy for our contemporary visual media environment.
 It serves as an aesthetic and artistic framework that can be a “teaching machine for the training of perception and judgment.”
 As endo-, ego-, eco-, and exo-media shape and reshape our ways of seeing and being, we call for artistic reflection and creative action to assess and address the contemporary hot and cool, the implosive and explosive character of the Media(S)cene and its effects on us.

 The Media(S)cene is why Apple computers became the first company worth $1 trillion—its elegant design and architecture capitalize on hot ego-media, filled with reversals centered on humanity and its activities.
 This makes Apple an entertainment company as much as a computer company, with its elegant design smoothly delivering far more entertainment than enlightenment.
 The elegance of Apple begs to be countered an elegant theory.
 Hot and Cool is that theory.
 As McLuhan presaged, “Perhaps it is time for the roles of artist and bureaucrat/entrepreneur to reverse positions.
 Our New World of chaos and complexity is too volatile, too precarious, too important to be left in the hands of the merely practical administrator.”
 Indeed, it is time.
 Time for the explosion of media to be countered by an explosion of awareness, a counter-aesthetic.
-Apple, please move over for the artists, as well as the designers, architects, and other creative theorists.
+Apple, please move over for the artists.

 Marshall McLuhan and Eric McLuhan, Media and Formal Cause (NeoPoiesis, 2011): 55.